 As you weave each row, push down on the twine to ensure the rows are level.
-Once the dowels were almost half woven, I added in two pieces of sisal rope to act as handles.
+Once the dowels were almost half woven, I added two pieces of sisal rope to act as handles.

-Before I attached them to the basket, I took some thinner sisal and wound it around the cut edges so they wouldn’t unravel.
+Before attaching them to the basket, I took some thinner sisal and wound it around the cut edges so they wouldn’t unravel.

-Then I positioned them along the side and wove them into the starter row.
+Then I positioned them along each side and wove them into the starter row.